Strata Global

 Difference between non-woven and woven geotextiles

-Geotextiles are geosynthetic materials with several applications in civil engineering.
-These robust synthetic fabrics are manufactured for multiple uses like soil stabilization, erosion control, construction, drainage and many such geotechnical projects.
-They are typically manufactured from either polypropylene or polyester.
-The most common types of geotextiles are woven and non-woven fabric.
+Geotextiles are geosynthetic materials designed specifically for construction and engineering projects.
+These robust synthetic fabrics are manufactured for uses like soil stabilization, erosion control, construction, drainage, and many such geotechnical projects.
+They are typically made from either polypropylene or polyester.
+The most common types of geotextiles are woven and non-woven fabrics.

 Woven geotextiles for soil reinforcement